ibm-cloud-docs/monitoring/infrastructure/kubernetes_cluster.md

     * **COLLECTOR_ENDPOINT** is the ingestion URL for the region where the monitoring instance is available that you previously retrieved.

     * **TAG_DATA** are comma-separated tags that are formatted as *TAG_NAME:TAG_VALUE*.
-You can associate one or more tags to your Sysdig agent.
+You can associate one or more tags to your monitoring agent.
 For example: *role:serviceX,location:us-south*.
 Later on, you can use these tags to identify metrics from the environment where the agent is running.

     * Set **sysdig_capture_enabled** to *false* to disable the Sysdig capture feature.
 By default is set to *true*.
 For more information, see [Working with captures](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-captures#captures).

-6. Verify that the Sysdig agent is created successfully and its status.
+6. Verify that the monitoring agent is created successfully and its status.
 Run the following command:

     ```
     kubectl get pods -n ibm-observe